warguns/wp-reviews-hexagonal-architecture-example/Readme.md

 ## It lacks of:

-* A Dependency Injector (dependencies are applied manually, nowadays most frameworks has it's own dependency aurowire)
+* A Dependency Injector (dependencies are applied manually, nowadays most frameworks has it's own dependency autowire)
 * An Event dispatcher (there's a class simulating it in a synced way)
 * Database Migration manager to manage plugin database updates